peteroupc/peteroupc.github.io/suppcolor.md

 ### Hunter L,a,b

-The conversion between XYZ and Hunter L,a,b colors is as given below.
+The conversion between XYZ and Hunter L,a,b colors is as given later.

     METHOD HunterLabFromXYZ(xyz, wpoint)
         x=xyz[0]/wpoint[0]